prewired/minimal-mistakes/_pages/sponsors.md

   image: /assets/images/pink-cookie.jpg
 ---
 {% include toc %}
+{% include base_path %}

 Prewired is run by volunteers on a shoestring budget.
-Keeping young people enthused about programming is [really important]({{ site.url }}/faq#why-do-we-do-this/), so if you'd like to help us keep going, read on to find out what we need.
+Keeping young people enthused about programming is [really important]({{ base_path }}/faq#why-do-we-do-this/), so if you'd like to help us keep going, read on to find out what we need.

 Please email hello[at]prewired.org if you or the company you work for might be able to help us out with any of items mentioned below.